MV Kerlogue: Coasters

 Transport within Ireland was very difficult in the aftermath of the Anglo-Irish War (1919–1921) and the subsequent Civil War (1921–1922).
 The road network had been neglected since World War I. Ireland had never had a comprehensive rail system due to the low population density of the country and those which had been built were reduced in capacity due to economic circumstances before the Second World War.
-It was therefore, often, faster and more economic to transport goods around the coast, rather than by road or rail.
+It was, therefore, often faster and more economical to transport goods around the coast, rather than by road or rail.
 Coasters fulfilled this need.
 The MV Kerlogue was such a coaster.

 World War II

 At the outbreak of World War II Ireland found itself with an inadequate number of ships.
 The number of ships had been declining, from 127 in 1923 to 56 in September 1939.
 Most of Ireland's international trade was carried on British Flagged vessels; with the outbreak of the war, most of these were no longer available.
 The United States ordered its ships not to enter the 'war zone'.
 As Irish-bound cargos were brought as far as Portugal, ships such as the Kerlogue found themselves on voyages for which they were not intended.

 The usual route was to carry Irish agricultural exports to Britain.
 There they were refuelled and took on a British export to Spain or Portugal; often coal for the Lisbon electric power station.
 They travelled along the line of longitude at 12° West, while Allied convoys to Gibraltar were 20° West.
 Having discharged that export, they would collect the American cargo and return with it.
 Typical cargoes would have been: fertiliser, agricultural machinery, or wheat.
 If the American goods had not arrived, a "cargo of opportunity", such as wheat or fruit, was purchased.